jswikarta/whatsappbot/README.md

 After run whatsappbot open your phone and scan whatsapp qr-code to connect whatsappbot.
 Here some command to use:

 - Config Group : register whatsapp group
-- Info : to check group config
+- Config add digiuser : register your digiflazz username
-- Menu : to check list user command
+- Config add digikey : register your digiflazz production key

 ## License